Responding when books are lost

 Together we distributed thousands of new books to schools and libraries – creating optimism and helping learning continue, even in the aftermath of disaster.

-And when Cyclone Idai swept away homes and sent floodwaters surging across Malawi, we partnered with the country’s National Library Service to provide 30 Discovery Book Boxes in the hardest hit regions.
-Each box contains 200 books.
+And when Cyclone Freddy destroyed schools across Malawi in 2023, we partnered with the country’s National Library Service to provide 20 Discovery Book Boxes to schools in the hardest hit regions.
+Each one received 444 books.

 Books during conflict and crisis